Sahilkumar19/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-I will be adding the solutions of the leetcode problem ....what I have solved and what will be solving.
+I will be adding the solutions of the leetcode problems which I have been solved and what will be solving.
 You are wecome to make changes this repo you can optimize the solution.

 Note1:In each .java file there is question and one example.